Information about the declaration

 Codes are used in comparing values provided on a statistical declaration and on a value added tax declaration.

-The mode of transport is defined according to the active vehicle with which the goods are imported or exported across the Finnish border.
-If the mode of transport is unknown the most likely mode of transport shall be declared.
+The mode of transport is defined according to the active means of transport with which the goods are imported or exported across the Finnish border.
+If the mode of transport is unknown, the most likely mode of transport shall be declared.

 The 1-digit code indicating the mode of transport shall be declared as follows: